ianfromdover/ianfromdover/README.md

 # Heyo 👋

 My name is Ian and I'm studying **Computer Science** at the **National University of Singapore**.

-I am interested in UX design, game development and software engineering.
-I hope to be a UX Designer for VR experiences in the future.
-Though the role does not exist now, I believe it soon will.
+- Interests: UX design, game dev, software engineering
+- Aspirations: I hope to be a UX Designer for VR experiences.
+Though the role is not common now, I believe it soon will be.

 ### I'm Currently 🤹

 - Working with OpenGL 2.1 in [CS3241 Computer Graphics](https://nusmods.com/modules/CS3241/computer-graphics)
-- Learning the mechanics behind creating engaging experiences in [NM4260 Game Design](https://nusmods.com/modules/NM4260/game-design)
+- Creating engaging experiences in [NM4260 Game Design](https://nusmods.com/modules/NM4260/game-design)

 ### I Want To 🎯

-- Compile an open-source library of XR interactions patterns. (coming soon) Do contribute by adding an entry in `xr-interaction-design-library`!
+- Open an open-source library compiling XR interactions patterns. `xr-interaction-design-library` will be accepting contributions soon.
-- Make a VR app that lets users make AI companions by combining existing AI assistants `Microsoft XiaoIce` / `Google Assistant` with customisable virtual avatars `Metahuman Creator` / `VRoid Studio`
+- Make a VR app that lets users make AI companions by combining existing AI assistants like `Microsoft XiaoIce` with virtual avatars they can make in apps like the `Metahuman Creator`
 - beat my QWERTY typing speed on Colemak-DH (Currently at 80wpm, 30 wpm to go)

-### Past Projects 🎒

-- `HyperPong`, `vr-skeet-shooting`: Developed 2 VR games with my team as part of [CS4240: Interaction Design for VR and AR](https://nusmods.com/modules/CS4240/interaction-design-for-virtual-and-augmented-reality).
-Used Unity, XR Interaction Toolkit, the Oculus Integration package and C#.
-- `PeopleSoft`: Made a CLI-based HR payroll management app with my team as part of [CS2103T: Software Engineering](https://nusmods.com/modules/CS2103T/software-engineering).
-Used Java, JavaFX, JUnit, Gradle, Git, and Github Actions for CI.

 ### Get in Touch 👋

 [LinkedIn](https://www.linkedin.com/in/ian-hong-59280a161/) • [Email](ianhong@u.nus.edu)

-### Major Projects
+### Major Projects 🎒
 <!-- table -->
 <!-- https://github.com/simple-icons/simple-icons/blob/develop/slugs.md -->
 | Year | Project                                  | Built With                             |